Parnells GAA: Collapse

+The investigation reported that club members had raised the issue of Parnells' tenuous finances to the GAA head office in 2011, however their reports were largely not acted upon.
+Even the decision by star player Stephen Cluxton to voluntarily drop to the reserves in 2014, stating in a letter that he was "disgusted that the club is now in debt", did not change the course of the club.

+The COVID-19 pandemic and associated shutdowns of hospitality (such as The Chanel) proved to be the final nail in the coffin for Parnells, which went into liquidation owing roughly €1.5 million to creditors, including €475,000 to the GAA and a separate €300,000 to the Dublin county board.
+The fields and function centre are now owned by the Marists.
+A phoenix club, Pobal Parnell, was formed in 2025 to keep Gaelic sports active in Coolock; however, they do not at this time have access to any of the old Parnells facilities.

 Facilities

 In 2012, Parnells acquired the sports fields of Chanel College, adjoining their Coolock clubhouse, and built a new sports complex on the site, consisting of several floodlit all-weather pitches, training facilities, and a social centre.
 Chanel College now makes use of those facilities.
 The previous clubhouse, located at the entrance to the new facilities, was demolished in the process.
-They also have a gym at St. David's CBS school in Artane.
+They also had a gym at St. David's CBS school in Artane.

-The club has no connection (other than through the GAA) with Parnell Park in nearby Donnycarney.
+The club had no connection (other than through the GAA) with Parnell Park in nearby Donnycarney.

 Paul Bealin was managing the club in 2013 when he was appointed as manager of the Westmeath senior football team.